archerydwd/blog/README.md

   {redirect, [{action, "index"}]}.
 ```

-**Adding validation**
+=
+###Adding validation

-In the creating new articles section above we saw the following code in the view:
+In the creating new articles section above.
+We saw the following code in the view:

 ```
 {% if errors %}
   <ol>